vand3rlinden/vand3rlinden.github.io/content/post/mdo-protect-microsoft-teams-external-access.md

 | sort by TimeGenerated desc
 ```

 > **IMPORTANT:** For every scenario, make sure to enable the option **Allow my security team to manage blocked domains and blocked users**.
-This will block and delete all existing and incoming messages from flagged senders when your SOC team adds a Teams sender to the Tenant Allow/Block List.
+This will block and delete all existing and incoming messages from flagged senders when your SOC team adds a malicious Teams sender to the Tenant Allow/Block List.

 ## Step 3: Connect Microsoft 365 workload to Defender for CloudApps
 Connecting apps to MDA such as [Microsoft 365 workloads](https://learn.microsoft.com/en-us/defender-cloud-apps/protect-office-365#connect-office-365-to-microsoft-cloud-app-securit) gives you visibility and control over your environment, and improves insight into user activities through the `CloudAppEvents` table in Advanced Hunting.
 When connected, and if you have not set a block on `onmicrosoft.com` yet, you could query or build a custom detection rule to alert when one of your users starts a screen sharing session with an `onmicrosoft.com` domain.